QuecPython/micropython/ports/quectel/README.md

 $ make
 ```

-This will produce a combined `firmware.a` image in the `build/`
+This will produce a combined `firmware.a` lib in the `build/`
-subdirectory(The compiled MicroPython library will be used by HeliosSDK to build a complete firmware package).

-To flash the firmware, you need to fully build the entire firmware package through heliossdk.
+subdirectory directly.The compiled MicroPython library will be used by HeliosSDK to build a complete firmware package.
+Of course, you can also build the entire firmware directly using the following method.

 *Check the usage of the helios compilation commands*